mkm17/SharePoint/_posts/2023-05-24-Power-Automate-Actions-Chrome-Extension.md

 <strong id="how-to-install-the-tool">How to install the tool?</strong>

-As for now, you need to install the extension manually - please unpack the *[ApplicationBuild](https://github.com/mkm17/powerautomate-actions-extension/blob/main/ApplicationBuild.zip)* zip file and follow the steps described [here](https://support.google.com/chrome/a/answer/2714278?hl=en) to install the package locally.
+The tool is available on the **[Chrome Store](https://chrome.google.com/webstore/detail/power-automate-actions-ha/eoeddkppcaagdeafjfiopeldffkhjodl?hl=pl&authuser=0)**.

-In the future, I will update the article with a link to the **Chrome Store**.
+If you would like to install the extension manually - please unpack the *[ApplicationBuild](https://github.com/mkm17/powerautomate-actions-extension/blob/main/ApplicationBuild.zip)* zip file and follow the steps described [here](https://support.google.com/chrome/a/answer/2714278?hl=en) to install the package locally.

 <br />
 <br />